claytonNighthawk/Duckchat/README.md

 Servers use flood and prune protocol to detect and leave loops when sending messages.

-Authors: Clayton Kilmer, Ashton Shears.
+Authors: Clayton Kilmer (server), Ashton Shears (client and some server utility functions).